Evolutionarily Stable (Mis)specifications: Theory and Applications: Introduction

-But, this mapping from assortativity to the selected misperception of signal correlation changes when the learning channel is absent.
-If the entrants who misperceive signal correlation instead start off knowing the correct price elasticity, the conclusions from the previous paragraph would be reversed.
-Intuitively, the direct effect of the correlation misspecification on the entrant's strategy goes in the opposite direction as its indirect effect through the channel of misspecified inference about elasticity, but the latter channel dominates when it is present.
-Thus, a correlational mistake that is favorable when inference is present may be unfavorable when inference is absent.
+When learning is absent, an increase in the subjective perception of correlation makes a player choose \emph{less} aggressive strategies.
+Intuitively, because production quantities are strategic substitutes, a player who believes signals are excessively correlated will produce relatively less following an optimistic signal about demand, expecting the opponent to produce more.
+But when inference is present, an exaggerated perception of correlation also leads the player to believe that market price is less elastic relative to the truth.
+This is because the agent overestimates opponent's production and is thus surprised by how little the price adjusts.
+Inferring a more inelastic price makes the player choose \emph{more} aggressive strategies.
+While these forces move in opposite directions, the second effect dominates.
+Thus, the presence of inference can reverse the conclusion of which misperception outperforms rationality.

-The presence of the inference channel has an even more stark effect on the selection of errors when the underlying elasticity parameter can take on multiple possible values.
-In such cases, a fixed belief about elasticity can be beneficial for some realizations of the true elasticity parameter, but harmful for others.
-We use this insight to show that generally, there is some amount of uncertainty under which \emph{no} entrant with a fixed misperception about correlation and elasticity can invade a rational society, but some entrant with a biased belief over signal correlation who makes flexible inferences about elasticity from data can do strictly better than the incumbents.
+The presence of the learning channel has an even more stark effect on the selection of errors when the underlying elasticity parameter can take on multiple possible values.
+In such cases, a fixed belief about elasticity can be beneficial for some realizations of the true elasticity parameter but harmful for others.
+We use this idea to show that generally, there is some amount of uncertainty under which no entrant with a fixed misperception about correlation and elasticity can invade a rational society, but some entrant with a biased belief making flexible inferences from data can do strictly better than the incumbents.